Glossary for business users of the Power BI service

 An Excel workbook to be used as a data source.
 Workbooks can contain a data model with one or more tables of data loaded into it by using linked tables, Power Query, or Power Pivot.

-Containers for dashboards, reports, and datasets in Power BI.
+Containers for dashboards, reports, and semantic models in Power BI.
 Users can collaborate on the content in any workspace except My workspace.
 The contents can be bundled into a Power BI app.
-Those stored in Premium capacity can be shared with free users.
+Workspaces stored in Premium capacity can be shared with free users.
 Personal workspaces (under My workspace) can be hosted in Premium capacity.

 The axis along the bottom, the horizontal axis, of a line graph.